Science

 Tools For Researchers

-We are partnering with The Jackson Laboratory (JAX) to provide researchers with reliable tools for studying PURA Syndrome including a newly developed Knockout PURA Mouse Model and Conditional Knockout PURA Mouse Model.
+We are partnering with the Rare Disease Translational Center at the The Jackson Laboratory (JAX) to provide researchers with reliable tools for studying PURA Syndrome including a newly developed Knockout PURA Mouse Model and Conditional Knockout PURA Mouse Model.
 In addition, we have partnered with JAX to create induced pluripotent stem cell (iPSC) lines.

 PURA Mouse Models